Thematic Einstein Semester on

 The second workshop of the Thematic Einstein Semester will be held from January 17 to 19, 2024, at Zuse Institute Berlin.
 This workshop mainly addresses mathematical questions concerning the use of data analysis methods for small data sets.
 It will present a broad range of mathematical fields and, thus, make methods more transparent to the users.

-Registration form and program can be found here
+More information and the program can be found here.

 Podcasts